 I’ll see you here Friday for next Family Meal.

-And don’t forget to follow me on Twitter and Instagram, and send tips and/or a a minister who also serves as a bitcoin ambassador to email@example.com.
-If you like Family Meal and want to keep it going, please chip in here.
+And don’t forget to follow me on Twitter and Instagram, and send tips and/or swaths of turquoise, orange, and especially pink to email@example.com.
+If you like Family Meal and want to keep it going, become a paying subscriber!
 If you got this as a forward, sign up for yourself!